Sarangkheda, India: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. Be careful to choose the necessary kind.
-The majority of adapters currently being sold are just plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types C, D and M. It's important that you choose the correct kind.
+Most adapters that you can buy are simply plugs and require your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most places.

 Make your flight more comfortable with an airplane phone mount